Hume City FC

-Hume City Football Club is a semi-professional Australian football club based in Broadmeadows, a suburb of Melbourne, Victoria.
+Hume City Football Club is a semi-professional football club based in Broadmeadows, a suburb of Melbourne, Australia.
 Established by the local Turkish Australian community, the club competes in the National Premier Leagues Victoria.

 The club, known by the local Turkish Australian community as Anadoluspor, is the most successful Turkish Australian-backed football club in Australia.

 Hume City has senior men's, women's and junior boys and girls teams, all based out of John Ilhan Memorial Reserve.

 History

 The club was established as Holland Park Football Club in 1979 by Cengiz Binyazar, Halit Kirdar and Abdullah Saglam.
 The club officially registered with the Victorian Soccer Federation in 1979, with Emin Aslan holding the position of president in its inaugural season.

 In 1993, the club decided on a change of direction and to take the club to higher places, out of the amateur divisions.
 The first step was the move to Reddish Reserve and to rename the club North Coburg Soccer Club.
 The club took on many more juniors.
 North Coburg achieved promotion from State League 4 in 1996, finishing the season in second place, and promoted again from State League 3 in 1999, finishing third.
 In the club's first ever season in Victorian State League Division 2 Nth-West it finished in fourth place, narrowly missing out on a promotion playoff place.
 In 2001, the club made the finals series after placing 3rd in the league but didn't win the playoff.
 In 2002, after coming close the previous two season, the club achieved promotion from State League 2 N/W to State League 1, the highest level the club had ever reached.
 The club achieved four successive mid-table finishes in State League 1.

 In 2006, the club was known as Coburg United Soccer Club and played its home matches at Knights Stadium in North Sunshine, Victoria.
 North Coburg achieved promotion in 2007 after a 2nd-place finish to reach the Victorian Premier League for the first time in the club's history.
 The achievement marked a meteoric rise by the club, achieving four promotions in eleven years to go from State League 4 to the top division.
-After making it into the Premier League in 2007, the club was almost relegated if it wasn't for a 93rd-minute header by one of its local heroes Tansel Başer against Frankston Pines.
+After making it into the Premier League in 2007, the club was almost relegated.
+They were saved only by a 93rd-minute header by one of its local heroes Tansel Başer against Frankston Pines.

-The club was renamed to Hume City Football Club in 2009, when they moved to their new facilities at Broadmeadows Valley Park, in the City of Hume.
+The club was renamed Hume City Football Club in 2009, when they moved to their new facilities at Broadmeadows Valley Park, in the City of Hume.
 A huge occasion was marked in 2014 when Hume officially opened up its new $12m facilities which included three grass pitches, a "3G" pitch, a state-of-the-art grandstand and modern clubrooms and changeroom facilities.
 The club underwent yet another re-brand in 2015, changing their logo "for a new identity, to represent the club's past, present and future".